Resources

 Child Support Formula

 Federal and state law requires a child support formula to be used to determine how much child support a parent must pay.
 That formula considers the parents’ incomes and other factors.
-The court may set a different support amount, but only if the judge explains in writing or during a court hearing why the formula number is unjust or inappropriate.
+The court may set a different support amount, but only if the judge explains in writing or during a court hearing why the formula amount is unjust or inappropriate.
 For more information about the child support formula, see Facts about the Michigan Child Support Formula (PSA 24).

-Modification of a Child Support Order
+To Change a Child Support Order

 The FOC will review child support orders automatically once every 36 months if the child or the custodial parent is receiving public assistance.
-In other cases, the FOC will conduct a review on written request by a party, but not more often than once every 36 months, unless the party proves a substantial change in circumstances.
-A party who needs an immediate change in the support amount should file a court motion requesting the change.
-Click here to obtain a MOTION REGARDING SUPPORT.
-A party who wishes to answer the statements made in the Motion Regarding Support can do so by filing a RESPONSE TO MOTION REGARDING SUPPORT.
+In other cases, the FOC will conduct a review upon written request by a parent, but not more often than once every 36 months.
+There is no fee to request a child support review.

 SUPPORT ORDER REVIEWS